mantidproject/mantid/dev-docs/source/Testing/SANSGUI/ISISSANSGUITests.rst

 In the ``Beam centre`` tab:

 #.
-In the drop down run with ``main-detector``, check the values in the first row have changed on completion
+Check that detector is set to ``main-detector`` and click run
 #.
-Change to ``Hab`` and re-run ensuring only the values for the front has changed
+Check the values in the first row (Centre Position - Rear) have changed on completion
 #.
-For both plot should appear after some seconds, with four lines.
+Change the detector to ``Hab`` and re-run ensuring only the values for the front has changed
 #.
-The four lines should gradually get closer together.
+For both a plot should appear, as the centre finder is running  with four lines.
 #.
-This will run for some time, probably minutes.
+The four lines should gradually get closer together.

 Sum runs
 ########